Use API Keys

 and ClientSecret

-as headers for signing all requests to the Palabra API.
+as headers for signing all requests to the Palabra API available in the API Reference list.

 - cURL